Currently continuing her education at New York University Steinhardt studying a Master of Music Vocal Performance (Music Theatre).

-Beginning dance classes at age 3, Emily has been performing from a young age and has had the opportunity to work with professional artists all across the world including, Luke Brown, Susan Cuthbert, Valeria Easton, Peter Jorgensen, and Andrew Swift.
-These experiences have fuelled her passion for the performing arts – in particular, musical theater.
+Born in Hong Kong, Emily has moved around living in places such as Vancouver, Toronto, London and New York as she continues her education and professional development in the performing arts.
+Performing from a young age, she has had the opportunity to work with professional artists all across the world.
+These experiences fuelled her passion for the performing arts – in particular, musical theatre.

 November 2019: New York debut with NYU Steinhardt in their concert of City of Angels at NYU Skirball.

 July 2019: Graduating from Royal Holloway with a Bachelor of Arts in Drama and Dance.

 June 2019: Winner of RHOscar award for ‘MTS Outstanding Performer’.

 March 2019: Premiere of original devised piece, Figures with Discourse Collective, at Royal Holloway Drama Department’s Finalists’ Festival.